Genre: Anti Rom-Com

 Billie Piper is an award-winning British actress and household name.
 After a successful career as a chart-topping pop musician, Piper went on to play the Doctor's assistant Rose Tyler in the BBC's reinvention of Doctor Who in 2005.
 She followed up her success by starring as the lead in The Secret Diary of a Call Girl, a hit TV series which she also supported as Executive Producer.

 Her other work includes appearances in TV adaptations of Shakespeare's Much Ado About Nothing and Jane Austen's Mansfield Park.
 Most recently, Piper won outstanding critical acclaim for her role in Garcia Lorca's Yerma, winning among others the coveted Olivier Award for Best Actress, and making history as the only actress to have won all six of the available Best Actress awards for a single performance.
-Rare Beasts will be her Directorial debut.
+Rare Beasts is her Directorial Debut.